1. Resume Examples

 A successful business manager resume must show an understanding not only of business process, but of the industry vertical it is aimed at.
 You have the breadth and depth of knowledge you need to shine, now you have to pitch your skills to a hiring manager.
 How do you do it?

-Start with resume.io, a dynamic source of information, resume guides and resume samples for more than 250 professions .
-Our resume example layouts and easy-to-use resume builder will get your resume into tip-top shape so you can grab that all-important interview!
+Start by taking advantage of expertly-designed resume templates and easy-to-use resume builders such as the ones from Resume.io.
+We are a dynamic source of information, resume guides and resume samples for more than 350 professions that will help you get your business manager resume into tip-top shape so you can grab that all-important interview.

 This resume guide and the business manager resume example that goes with it will cover the following topics: